-Connect to the Internet Prepare for Controller Management Adopt the Devices 1 Note: If your devices are on the factory defau ult setting, skip this step.
+Connect to the Internet Prepare for Controller Management > Adopt the Devices !)
+Note: If your devices are on the factory defau It setting, skip this step.

 The Cloud-Based Controller Management feature allows the devices to be adopted by Omada Cloud-Based Controller.
 Make sure Cloud-Based Controller Management is enabled on the devices.
-For details, refer to the User Guide of your devices, which can be downloaded from the <a href="https://example.com/trule/controller/con
+For details, refer to the User Guide of your devices, which can be downloaded from the <a href="https://example.com/troller